actions-marketplace-validations/dlekhah_repository-dispatcher-monitor/README.md

-# Repository Dispatch Trigger and Monitor
+# Repository Dispatcher and Monitor

 This GitHub Action triggers a workflow using repository_dispatch, whilst also monitoring the progress end to end.